Generated alpine meadow river scene representing the Upper Truckee River near Meyers

 Truckee River is the cleanest nearby backup when the Upper Truckee is too soft, too warm, or too flooded to fish responsibly.

-Use current California inland fishing regulations for the Tahoe basin before you fish, and double-check any local closures or species-handling guidance that applies to Lahontan cutthroat trout waters.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use current California inland fishing rules for the Tahoe basin before you fish, and double-check any local closures or species-handling guidance that applies to Lahontan cutthroat trout waters.

-The most straightforward public corridor for meadow access planning; enter only where the bank and trail conditions support it.
+The most straightforward public area for meadow access planning.
+Enter only where the bank and trail conditions support it.

 Meyers Highway 50 reach